Crete Campus Admission & Enrollment

 Doane agrees to offer all required courses necessary to complete one major, the Doane Core Connections, and the university's graduation requirements within four years.
 We will provide a qualified academic advisor to assist students in scheduling classes.
 Doane will provide academic support services to assist students in successfully completing their degree.

 The student will enroll in eight consecutive semesters as a full-time student earning an average of 15 credits per term and will need to maintain a cumulative GPA to remain in good academic standing.
 The student will declare their major before their fourth semester.
-In addition, the student has to meet at least once per semester with his/her assigned academic advisor.
+In addition, the student has to meet at least once per semester with their assigned academic advisor.

-If the student is unable to complete his/her chosen major in four years and all the requirements have been met, Doane University will assume tuition costs for up to 18 credits per semester during the next two consecutive semesters of the courses needed to complete an undergraduate degree.
+If the student is unable to complete their chosen major in four years and all the requirements have been met, Doane University will assume tuition costs for up to 18 credits per semester during the next two consecutive semesters of the courses needed to complete an undergraduate degree.

 Doane University faculty have created a number of academic program plans that outline a course schedule and plan for a student to graduate in 3 years after the start of full-time enrollment on the Crete campus.
 Students apply into the program prior to enrollment and once accepted, agree to stay true to their plan.
 At that same time, Doane University commits to making sure the scheduling components of the plan are available to the student.